 There are many planets in the Universe – indeed, probably the vast majority of them – that don’t support, and never have supported, any life.
 This is true of all the other large astronomical objects in our own solar system apart from the Sun: none of the other planets or their more numerous satellites presently support, and perhaps have ever supported, any form of life during their very long existence.
 Since other planets are not alive, and since the Earth is a planet, it follows that the Earth is also not alive.
 To believe otherwise, as the adherents of the Gaia hypothesis claim, is no different from the Christian belief that Jesus was conceived immaculately, that is, that he alone of all human beings was not begotten by the usual process of sexual reproduction.

-A human child that doesn’t know how food is made or grown, processed, prepared, and cooked, and has never been to a supermarket, will believe that food comes from the fridge or cupboard shelf of one’s kitchen, ready to eat – for example, that milk comes from a glass, plastic, or paper container, soup from a metal can, and rice or pasta from a sealed bag.
+A human child that doesn’t know how food is made or grown, processed, prepared, and cooked, and has never been to a supermarket, will believe that food comes from the fridge or cupboard shelf of one’s kitchen, ready to eat – for example, that milk comes from a glass, plastic, or paper container, soup from a metal can, and rice or pasta from a sealed bag or cardboard box.
 Similarly, there are many human beings that naively believe that, once it started, the survival of Life on Earth was inevitable, and that all the many different things that we find here on the Earth for our survival, comfort, convenience, and development as a species all happened as a result of completely random processes.
-For just like the ignorant child, we too fail to see all the many different processes that are needed for Life to have survived for such a long time, while developing into its astonishingly varied present forms.
+For just like the ignorant child, we too fail to see all the many different processes that are needed for Life to have survived for such a long time, while being able to develop into its astonishingly varied present forms.

 Anyone who has taken care of a living organism, whether it is a plant or animal, knows that it requires regular care and attention in order to stay alive and flourishing.
 If we are not attentive, there are any number of different things that can happen to it and end its life prematurely.
 The same is true of all our many different non-living human creations, such as houses, books, cars, paintings, roads, and communication networks like the Internet: every single one of them requires regular care, protection, and maintenance in order to remain in their original or functional state, otherwise they will deteriorate, break down, and return to the terrestrial elements from which they were originally made.